 Sometimes the sad person won’t want you to talk, and they won’t speak either.
 They want things to be silent.
 In that case, if you are familiar with someone, then a warm hug is more appropriate.
 If not, then putting a hand on the shoulder can be enough.

 We hope you got some ideas about caring for a sad person.
 Do you have any other tips?
-Feel free to contact us and tell us about your experiences trying to help sad people and what worked for you.
+May be you will be interested to also learn that listing to music can be a good way to ease the sadness.
+Anyway, Feel free to contact us and tell us about your experiences trying to help sad people and what worked for you.